-The following table summarizes information about our equity compensation plans as of December 31, 2016.
+The following table sets forth information about our equity compensation plans as of December 31, 2017.

-Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (a) (b) (c) Equity compensation plans approved by unitholders (1) \$ - 893,100 Equity compensation plans not approved by unitholders (2) 940 Total 940 \$ - 893,100
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (a) (b) (c) Equity compensation plans approved by unitholders (1) - \$ - 885,600 Equity compensation plans not approved by unitholders (2) - - - Total \$ 885,600

-- (1) The information disclosed in this row relates to our 2016 LTIP, which was approved by unitholders at a special meeting on April 28, 2016.
-The 2016 LTIP makes 900,000 common units available for issuance with respect to awards under the 2016 Plan.
+- (1) This information relates to our 2016 LTIP, which was approved by unitholders at a special meeting on April 28, 2016.
 For more information on our 2016 LTIP, refer to Note 15.
 "Equity-Based Compensation" in the Notes to Consolidated Financial Statements in Item 8.
-"Financial Statements and Supplementary Data." - (2) The information disclosed in this row relates to our 2005 LTIP, which expired pursuant to its terms at the end of 2015, and therefore no equity securities remain available for issuance other than 940 phantom units that were granted in 2014 and vested on December 31, 2016.
-No value is shown in column (b) because the phantom units do not have an exercise price and represent the right to receive either cash or common units upon settlement at the discretion of the Board.
+"Financial Statements and Supplementary Data." - (2) This information relates to our 2005 LTIP, which expired pursuant to its terms at the end of 2015, and therefore no equity securities remain available for issuance thereunder.
 For more information on our 2005 LTIP, refer to Note 15.
 "Equity-Based Compensation" in the Notes to Consolidated Financial Statements in Item 8.
 "Financial Statements and Supplementary Data.